lucee/lucee-docs/docs/03.reference/01.functions/isuserloggedin/function.md

     - decision
 ---

-Determines whether a user is logged in.
+Determines whether an user is logged in.